chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Elephant prints](../assets/sanghaforest/IMG_6383.jpg)

-After this we headed back to the campsite where my shoes began to grow flowers:
+After this we headed to the new campsite where my shoes began to grow flowers:

 ![Shoes](../assets/sanghaforest/DSC_6082.NEF-2.jpg)